You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Fax: 08 8166 2498

-You may also contact the OAIC.
-Generally, the OAIC will require you to give them time to respond before they will investigate.
-For further information visit www.oaic.gov.au or call the OAIC on 1300 363 992.
+If you do not feel we have resolved your issue You may also contact the Office of the Australian Information Commissioner.
+The Office of the Australian Information Commissioner will require you to give them time to respond before they investigate.
+For further information visit www.oaic.gov.au or call the OAIC (Office of the Australian Information Commissioner) on 1300 363 992.